 Ears up, face rigid and hard stare.
 Black dog giving lighter dog a distinct warning sign.

 Lighter dog has lowered posture, ears are to the side indicating a calming signal

-The final warning before the strike...the lip curl!
-Sometimes accompanied by a very low growl, sometimes not.
 There isn't much time between the lip curl and the bite, so ideally you want to avoid this escalation at all costs.